minima-global/minidocs/docs/runanode/securefunds.md

   }
 }
 ```
-:::important seed phrase
+:::important 24 word seed phrase
 It is essential to keep your 24 word seed phrase safe.
 You can recover your node with just those words.
 Anyone with access to your words can steal your coins!
 :::

-3. Whilst waiting for the node to create all the private keys, write down the 24 word seed phrase and store it somewhere secure.
+5. Write down the 24 word seed phrase and store it somewhere secure.
+You do not need to write down the 0x seed but you will need this in the next step.

-4. Wipe the private keys from the node using
+6. Wipe the private keys from the node by running the following command:

 ```
 vault action:wipekeys seed:0x..
 ```